zyv/zyv.github.io/_posts/2019-07-28-xquery-saves-life-ikea.md

 I am very impressed by the fact that although the same results could have been achieved by hacking together a throw-away Python script leveraging `lxml`, in this case, it is pretty clear indeed, that nothing matches the fun, power and elegance of XQuery.

-Thanks to Hans-Juergen Rennau for giving me a glimpse into this   wondrous world years aback!
+Thanks to Hans-Jürgen Rennau for giving me a glimpse into this   wondrous world years aback!